Skip to content

 • Metadata manifest model and compiled metadata model.

-• Pure renderers for catalog, DCAT, CPSV-AP service catalogues, CCCEV requirements and evidence type lists, BRegDCAT-AP, SHACL, JSON Schema, form JSON Schema, OGC Records, policies, and evidence offerings.
+• Pure renderers for catalog, DCAT, CPSV-AP service catalogues, CCCEV requirements and evidence type lists, BRegDCAT-AP, SHACL, JSON Schema, form JSON Schema, OGC Records, policies, evidence offerings, and embedded SKOS-shaped codelist nodes.

 • Public Registry Notary federation metadata and evaluation profile validation.